 Also, this model ignores the role of money in influencing economic activity.
 In fact, money plays a significant role, especially in capitalist economies.
 Changes in the money supply have a strong effect on economic output, as explained by the quantity theory of money.

 Real business cycle theory believes that unemployment is a short-run phenomenon.
-It views the market as working with full competitiveness and operating at the perfect competition.
+It views the market as fully competitive and operating at perfect competition.
 Households are fully informed about the labor market, including the equilibrium for labor wages, demand, and supply.

 As a result, the labor market is highly flexible.
 Wages easily fall or rise to match supply and demand.

 Individuals are unemployed only if they demand higher wages than the equilibrium wage.
-Then, if they lower their wage reservation, they can find an employer who is willing to employ them.
+If they lower their wage reservation, they can find an employer willing to employ them.

 For critics, such views are unrealistic in the real world.
 For example, during a recession, people may remain unemployed as employment shrinks.
 They cannot find work even when they are looking for work and lower the wage reservation.

-Another criticism is about wage flexibility.
-Wages do not necessarily decrease or increase following the demand and supply of the labor market.
+Another criticism concerns wage flexibility.
+Wages do not necessarily decrease or increase with the labor market’s demand and supply.

 Long story short, real business cycle theory rejects the ideas of Keynesianism and Monetarism.
 The new classical economists argue that fiscal policy or monetary policy does not contribute to influencing the economy.
 Both policies work through aggregate demand.
 Meanwhile, the source of the problem in the real business cycle is aggregate supply.

-Thus, they view the government should not interfere in the economy.
+Thus, they view the government as not necessary to interfere in the economy.
 The economy will automatically reach a new equilibrium.
 For example, in technical progress, a new equilibrium will be reached when all firms can adopt new technology.
 This process often takes longer than the cycle described by Keynesianism.

-Thus, the real business cycle model emphasizes the role of aggregate supply as a cycle causes.
+Thus, the real business cycle model emphasizes the role of aggregate supply as a cycle cause.
 As a consequence, demand-side (fiscal and monetary) policies are ineffective.

-And of course, when applied in the real world, such an explanation is incomplete.
-The business cycle can also take place due to aggregate demand shocks.
+Of course, when applied in the real world, such an explanation is incomplete.
+The business cycle can also occur due to aggregate demand shocks.
 The US Great Depression, for example, occurred because of a crisis in aggregate demand.
 Thus, Keynes’s view was more potent in this case.